Loading...

 How to consume Greek Yogurt Natural without glucose spikes

-Consider reducing the portion size of the Greek yogurt you consume to minimize its impact on your blood glucose levels.
+Consider reducing the portion size of Greek yogurt to minimize the impact on your blood sugar.

-After consuming Greek yogurt, engage in light physical activity, such as a short walk, to help your body utilize the glucose effectively.
+Engage in light physical activity after consuming your yogurt, like a short walk, to help utilize the glucose effectively.

 healthspan-mbl